EAT-JBCOMMUNITY/EAT/Runtimes/README.md

 Execution of the AT Runtimes :

+ACTIVEMQ BROKER :

 1. (Build the specific runtime project in order to produce the artifacts)
-2. export BRANCH_VERSION="version of the runtime project to be tested"
+2. export ACTIVEMQ_BRANCH_VERSION="version of the ActiveMQ branch to be tested"
 3. mvn clean install